Courtney E. Kapes Lewis

 Lawrence A. Jacobs

-Lawrence “Lon” Jacobs joined Las Vegas Sands Corp. in 2016 as executive vice president and general counsel.
-Previously, he was general counsel at Time Inc., during a rapid transformation of the storied media company.
+Lawrence “Lon” Jacobs is a seasoned public company general counsel who has had a long and distinguished legal career in both private practice and in the corporate world.
+Prior to joining Mintz & Gold, Mr. Jacobs was Executive Vice President and Global General Counsel of Las Vegas Sands, a role he assumed in September 2016.
+At Las Vegas Sands, Mr. Jacobs was responsible for the leadership and oversite of the company’s legal affairs around the world..
+Prior to joining Las Vegas Sands, he was general counsel at Time Inc., during a rapid transformation of the storied media company.
 Before that, he served 6 of his 15 years at News Corporation as senior executive vice president and group general counsel, handling business development, securities, governance, and compliance, and supervising 300 international lawyers.
 A trustee of the New-York Historical Society, Lon never tires of reading about Abraham Lincoln, who overcame a childhood of grinding poverty and through his love of reading became America’s greatest statesman.
 “Poverty is the hardest obstacle to overcome, and the only realistic way out is through education, which comes from growing up in a family that loves reading,” he says.

 President, Nexis Solutions, LexisNexis